 Total Dissolved Solids (TDS) Meters

-Many people are conscious about TDS meters.
-Basically, it measures the water’s electrical conductivity which can be connected with the amount of TDS.
-Meanwhile, a TDS meter can’t measure directly the heavy metal contaminants like arsenic and lead.
+Many people are conscious of TDS meters.
+It measures the water’s electrical conductivity, which can be connected with the amount of TDS.
+Meanwhile, a TDS meter can’t directly measure heavy metal contaminants like arsenic and lead.
 It does not indicate whether or not the water filter works properly to decrease this type of contaminants.

 The normal TDS level ranges from 50 ppm to 1,000 ppm.
 On the other hand, the National Sanitary Foundation (NSF) International does not certify the use of the TDS meters.